tissue3/cornell_note/JpegNN/progress.md

   - How to initialize?
     - Initialize with standard qtable and random value.
 The performance of the latter is really bad.
 [Here](https://github.com/cucapra/JpegNN/blob/master/result/qtable_rq10) is the training result of 3 classes classification task.
   - How to design regularization term?
     - Observe the change of qtable of same initialization: a) All terms increases and then the first frequency component increase slower and then decreases.
-Then second terms b) Chrominance and illuminance differences.
+In zig-zag manner, 2-3 then get affectedm, and then 4-6. b) Chrominance and illuminance differences.
     - 1/L1 regularization may not simulate compression rate well.
-Integrate compression step?
+Integrate compression?
 Will batch size change the behavior of training?
-  - What if the high frequency component hypoysis is wrong?
+  - What if the high frequency component hypothesis is wrong?
     - Train with fixed cnn and observe the behavior of qtable.
 It always decreases from high frequency components!